Oibaf66/fbzx-wii/README_WIN.txt

 FBZX WII Menu
 *************

-Menu key (it is the key near CTRL Rigth) or gamepad button 7 to access FBZX Wii menu.
+Home key or gamepad button 7 to access FBZX Wii menu.
 Left ALT key to toggle Full Screen.
 The virtual keyboard is accessed passing the mouse on the screen or through CTRL Rigth or gamepad button 6 (it depends on the auto virtual ketboard option).